-The number of swifts breeding in the UK is falling at an alarming rate, a 53% decline between 1995 and 2019, and they are expected to be reclassified as a 'red-listed' species on the UK list of Birds of Conservation Concern in 2021 when the next official list is released.
+The number of swifts breeding in the UK is falling at an alarming rate, a 53% decline between 1995 and 2019, and were reclassified as a 'red-listed' species on the UK list of Birds of Conservation Concern in 2021.
 To slow down the decline and hopefully one day reverse it, we need to create thousands of new nesting sites every year and what better way when we are in midst of a house building boom, than to use this opportunity to incorporate nesting sites in all new developments!
 With a stroke of a pen we can provide swifts and other small building dependent species such as the red-listed house sparrow, blue tits and great tits with new homes and enliven our environment at the same time.
 Unlike external nest boxes, which will last maybe up to 20 years, nest bricks last the lifetime of the building.

 We are trying to encourage the Local Authority, developers, architects, and ecologists to think ‘swift’ when working on planning applications.
 If you have some spare time and would be interested in helping out we would love to hear from you.
 It may be checking planning applications in your area or letting us know if there is work planned on houses where you know there are swifts nesting, it all helps to raise the awareness of the plight of this plucky little bird.
 Please email us through the Contact Us page for more information.